eBooks

 Key Considerations for Accessing Large Media Assets

-For media and entertainment professionals working with extremely large file sizes, highly valuable assets, and time-sensitive collaborative projects, standard web-based file-sharing tools such as Dropbox, Google Drive, SharePoint, and WeTransfer, have numerous technical and security issues that can be challenging to manage.
-In 2020, when the world went remote, media businesses that were unable to quickly and easily empower their employees to work remotely found themselves disadvantaged as they scrambled and struggled to keep content flowing.
+For M&E professionals working with extremely large file sizes, highly valuable assets, and time-sensitive collaborative projects, standard web-based file-sharing tools such as Dropbox, Google Drive, SharePoint, and WeTransfer have numerous technical and security issues that can be challenging to manage.
+Back in 2020, when the world went remote, media businesses that were unable to quickly and easily empower their employees to work remotely found themselves disadvantaged as they scrambled and struggled to keep content flowing.

-In 2021, technology executives from across the industry continue to report that their teams’ key focus is to “shore up” their remote workflows to better prepare for whatever lies ahead.
-This includes a significant review of their tech stacks and a hard look to ensure that they have the right tools for the jobs at hand.
+Currently, technology executives from across the industry report that optimizing remote workflows continues to be a priority.
+This includes a constant review of their tech stacks and a hard look to ensure that they have the right tools for the jobs at hand.

-Media professionals require intelligent and accelerated file transfer software with the modern enterprise capabilities required to address the industry’s unique requirements.
-Seven vital capabilities for remote work and remote collaboration are detailed below.
+One tech that is paramount for media professionals includes intelligent and accelerated file transfer software with the modern enterprise capabilities required to address the industry’s unique requirements.
+Seven vital capabilities for remote work and remote collaboration software solutions are detailed below.

 File Acceleration